paulosilvino23/xy-inc/README.md

 Databases were not applied to simplify the solution.
 Instead memory repositories have been used to store the objects.

 To test the solution use the CURL tool.
-Same examples are located at the path below:
+Some examples are located at the path below:

 	\WebContent\WEB-INF\scripts\CURL.txt